MarcelMeurer/WVD-Hydra/README.md

 **Hint:** The service principal for the web authentication expires after two years and must be updated.
 Check out this post if you got the error message [AADSTS7000222:  InvalidClientSecretExpiredKeysProvided](webauthentication-update-secret.md)

+## Cost saving for a small environment

+If you are using Hydra in a small environment (a few pools with few hosts), you can reduce the cost of the app service running Hydra.
+- Change the app service plan deployed with Hydra from S1 to B1
+  - Scale up (App Sevice plan)
+  - Dev Test -> B1

 ## Adding a tenant

 ***Note:** If you are not familiar with the first configuration and creating a service principal in Azure, write us a mail to give you free support: [info@itprocloud.com](mailto:info@itprocloud.com)*